droomoord/open-chords/README.md

 expects: a bearer token in the header that stores the same user as the user that is linked to the progID, JSON: key.root, key.minor(optionial boolean), chords.
 returns the updated progression

-**DELETE /progressions/:progID/:songID**
+**DELETE /progressions/:progID**
 private
-remove a progression, also in the progression array of the song
+remove a progression, also in the progression array of the linked song
 expects: a bearer token in the header that stores the same user as the user that is linked to the progID
 returns the updated song